wannanbigpig/gin-layout/README.md

 |     └──app.go
 |     └──logger.go
 |     └──mysql.go
+|     └──redis.go
 |     └──server.go
-|  └──config.go    // Configure the initialization file
 |  └──config.example.ini    // Configuration sample file
 |  └──config.example.yaml    // Configuration sample file
+|  └──config.go    // Configure the initialization file
 |——data    // Data initialization directory
+|  └──data.go
 |  └──mysql.go
-|  └──data.go
+|  └──redis.go
 |——internal    // All the code for the service that is not exposed to the public, the usual business logic is below this, use internal to avoid misreferences
 |  └──controller    // Controller code
 |     └──v1